 Tandem Double Strollers

-- Baby Trend Sit N Stand Double Stroller–You get what you pay for here.
+- Baby Trend Sit N Stand Double Stroller–Cheap is cheap.
+You get what you pay for here.
 While the price is low, the quality just isn’t there.

 - 2017 Britax B-Ready–The 2nd seat has a lower weight capacity than the main seat.
 It’s also where a toddler must go until you no longer need a car seat for an infant.
 Heavy, and wide, there are much better alternatives on the market.

 - Contours Options LT Tandem Stroller– At nearly 50 pounds, this stroller offers less in the way of strolling options, and is incredibly cumbersome when trying to put it in your car.

 - Joovy Caboose Stand On Tandem Stroller–Differs from the pack in that it has one seat and a standing board.
 The rear seat doesn’t get a canopy and there’s limited recline options for the main seat.
 Overall, the stroller is heavy, bulky when folded and it suffers from poor maneuverability.